 3. Embrace Diversity and Expand On New Markets

 Language barriers have been one of the top challenges for large companies seeking expansion in the Middle East, Asia and Africa.
 Many potential markets and many potential talents which could work for you are beyond reach.
 This is because they use a different alphabet from the Latin alphabet.
 Their English speaking and writing skills are at the beginner level.

 There are automatic translation tools available for almost all languages in the world.
 Now you can do business and expand your branch offices even to countries with challenging languages.

 Technology does not mean only advanced computing and IT solutions.
 It also means social media and the new concept of social leadership.
 A leader now has the most wide-reaching channels of communication available.
 They can influence their employees, motivate their sales teams, build customer loyalty and connect with peers through various social media platforms and blogging.

 5. HR and Training Work Is Taken to a New Level

 New employee induction and ongoing training sessions used to be extremely burdensome for HR departments.
 Some of the employees had to be taken from their daily tasks to conduct these activities, and productivity was disturbed in more than one department.

 New technologies make employee induction, training, certification and managing HR files a breeze.
-Through dedicated software application, each employee can chart and monitor their own learning path, submit progress reports, and fill in peer review forms with minimum time and effort.
+Through a dedicated software application, each employee can chart and monitor their own learning path, submit progress reports, and fill in peer review forms with minimum time and effort.
 In this way, your entire organization has the ability to move forward and become more efficient and productive.